 High-end cameras that are part of a complete home security system usually have an additional microphone for audio recording.
 When employers install security cameras to prevent theft and ensure that employees make good use of paid time, they must comply with basic privacy rights.
 Security camera privacy laws in bipartisan consent states prohibit recording audio without the express permission of everyone who is being recorded.
 Home security cameras are a popular option for smart homes, and many of them have two-way audio capabilities which can be a useful deterrent to catching someone in the act trying to break into your property.

-Home security cameras are a popular option to include as part of a smart home, especially when you have a lot of other smart devices that you want to be able to keep a close eye on.
-My advice would be to review local, state and federal laws before installing a security camera that can record sound in public.
+If you have access to look at the camera up close, be aware of a very small hole located in the lens housing which indicates that it has an audio feature.
+Before installing a security camera that can record sound in public, it is important to review local, state and federal laws.
 Knowing that your home security cameras record both sound and video gives you peace of mind more than anything.
 We offer a professional New Haven security camera installation service at affordable prices.

 Leave a Comment